 ForgeRock provides a sample custom stage project with the minimum classes and project file required for any self-service stage.
+Before you start, clone the sample custom stage project from the ForgeRock Commons repository.
+Use the latest version 26.0.x tag.
 The sample project has a dependency on the forgerock-selfservice-core artifact.
 Engage ForgeRock support for access to the required repositories.

-The sample project implements a stage named MathProblem, which generates a simple math problem that must be completed in order to progress to the next stage.
+The sample project implements a stage named MathProblem.
+This stage generates a simple math problem that must be completed in order to progress to the next stage.